Questions? AskAuckland

 Energy and Environmental Economics

-An overview of the theory and empirical practice of economic analysis as it is used in evaluating energy and environmental problems.
-Topics covered include natural resource economics, as well as electricity and oil markets.
-Other topics include environmental policy (pollution and economic efficiency); analysis of economic instruments, such as tradable property rights and pollution taxes; the allocation of non-renewable and renewable resources; and contemporary issues of growth, sustainable development and climate change.
+Explores the theory and empirical practice of economic analysis as it is used in evaluating energy and environmental problems.
+Topics include natural resource economics, electricity and oil markets, environmental policy; analysis of economic instruments, such as tradable property rights and pollution taxes; the allocation of non-renewable and renewable resources; and sustainable development and climate change.

 Prerequisite: ECON 201